 When you think about how to grow your business, the first thing that probably comes to mind is getting new customers, but the customers you already have are your best bet for increasing your sales.
 It’s easier and more cost-effective to get people who are already buying from you to buy more than to find new customers and persuade them to buy from you.
 So focus on ways to get customers coming back.

 Of course, attracting new customers to your business is never a bad approach.
 One of the easiest ways to do it is to ask your current customers for referrals.
 But notice the verb.
 Having good products and great customer service and just assuming that your customers are passing the word about your business isn’t going to do much to increase your customer base; you have to actively seek referrals.
 During or after every job or sale, ask your satisfied customer if they know anyone else who would be interested in your products or services.

-Discovering and promoting new uses for your products or services is a great way to both get existing customers to buy more and attract new customers.
+Discovering and promoting new uses for your products or services is a great way to attract existing customers to buy more and attract new customers.
 Think petroleum jelly and duct tape—and how few of these would actually be sold if they only had one use!

 5. Participate in Trade Shows